rasha-hantash/golang/distributedsystems/readme.md

  ```

 todo
-- ensure that only dispatcher can declare queues and exchanges
 - look into tls certifications with rabbit mq
 - todo look more into how i would deploy this via tf
 - todo look into jsut deploying this based on new docker image
-- todo look into what buldx does